Wednesday, September 3, 2025

 Next video has some more detail, but still looks like a lot of just action set pieces roughly crammed together.
 The dueling section seems like a controller headache.
 Finally, someone goes down with a single rifle blast to the face at close range.
 I wonder how later Red Dead Redemptions will handle this issue.
 I have to assume they found a reasonable solution that doesn't feel like you're playing an arcade game from the 80s.

 A character mentions sending a telegram ahead of Red.
-When did this get to the west?
+When did this technology reach small towns in the west?
 Wikipedia: "By 1844, the Morse system connected Baltimore to Washington, and by 1861 the west coast of the continent was connected to the east coast."
 Better question - when is this game supposed to be taking place.
 It's kind of late to be asking, but what text should I have before even playing this game?
 Was there a manual?
+I may be taking spoiler avoidance too far in this case.

 How are we moving from one scene to the other?
 I assume each video creator is editing it out, but there may not actually be much to see.
 After action there is the newspaper update and the store, where it seems certain purchases can unlock more of the story.
 I'm still looking for a story that's probably not there.